Flag Day Weekend: Flags and Founding Documents, 1776-Today Exhibit Opening

 Enjoy a 10-minute pop-up talk to learn more about the Monmouth flag and Forster flag on display at the Museum.
 The Monmouth flag, on loan from the Monmouth County Historical Association, descended in a Pennsylvania family and is one of the oldest surviving flags from the American Revolution, dating to 1775-76.
 The Forster flag, on loan from Brian and Barbara Hendelson, may be one of the earliest American flags to have been altered after the Declaration of Independence; it is clear that the British Union was removed from it and the white fabric has been reworked to create stripes.

-Join us online to learn more about flagmaker Rebecca Flower Young, who advertised “all kinds of colours” for the Revolutionary cause from her shop here in Philadelphia.
-Virtually “walk” through the neighborhood where Young worked, view replica objects, and discover Young’s work as a military contractor making flags and drum cases for the Continental Army.
+Flagmaker Rebecca Flower Young advertised “all kinds of colours” for the Revolutionary cause from her shop here in Philadelphia.
+Meet a Museum educator to view replica objects and learn more about Young’s work as a military contractor making flags and drum cases for the Continental Army.